February 26th

 It is the anniversary of my mastectomy- February 26, 2020.

-It is the anniversary of my next door neighbor's heart attack- February 26, 2022.
-She is a mother of three beautiful girls and a grandmother of 2 girls and 2 boys.
+It is the anniversary of my next-door neighbor's heart attack- February 26, 2022.
+She is a mother of three beautiful girls and a grandmother to several beautiful grandchildren.
 Amazing little people she has grown.
 We all thought we would lose her.
-The prognosis was not initally great, but she fought her way back and she is doing great.
+The initial prognosis was not great, but she fought her way back, and she is doing great.
 Her name is Jessica.

-Now, just over two months ago, we lost another neighbor on February 26, 2024.
+Just over two months ago, we lost another neighbor on February 26, 2024.
 His name was Jason.
 He was a "life of the party" kind of guy.
 He was a welcoming neighbor.
-He was a good friend to all, or at the very least one of the acquaintances that made everyone smile when he was around.
+He was a good friend to all, or at the very least, one of the acquaintances who made everyone smile when he was around.
 He just got people in a good mood.

 I had no idea what would come next.
 The entire conversation shifted.
 The mood changed.
-In the grief cycle, many of our friends and neighbors seemed to be more or less at a point of acceptance.
+In the grief cycle, many of our friends and neighbors seemed to be at a point of acceptance.
 Many were commenting on his "homegoing" gathering and who would and would not be able to make it.
-My husband was planning to go, but I was going to have to miss it due to a trial that going on that week.
-The trial had been scheduled for a long time and I absolutely could not miss it.
-Suddenly, things cycled through to anger again.
+I knew it would be a large gathering of supportive friends and community members.
+Jason's loss would be felt by so many people.
+My husband was planning to go, but I would have to miss it because of a critical work event.
+It had taken months to get things scheduled due to needing the availability of dozens of people.
+It simply could not be rescheduled.

-One of our neighbors said "Well, no-one would come to your funeral because out of the three of you, you are the one that no-one would miss.
-No-one cares."
+One of our neighbors said, "Well, no one would have come to your funeral because out of the three of you, no one would miss you.
+No one cares."

-I just hugged the widow and the daughter and said "You all have my condolences.
+I just hugged the neighbor and the daughter and said, "You all have my condolences.
 I am so sorry I won't be able to be there to say goodbye."

-I haven't seen or spoken to any of them since that day and I can't see a scenario in which that will happen again.
-Maybe putting this on paper and releasing it to the universe, it will penetrate someone's soul.
+I haven't seen or spoken to many of them since that day, and I can't see a scenario in which that will happen again.
+Maybe putting this on paper and releasing it to the universe will penetrate someone's soul.

 2020 was the year of cancer.
 It was the year of COVID.
 It was the year that should have taken me.
 Yet it did not take me.
 I don't know why I was spared.
-I have no idea, and to be honest I am not all that thankful.
-It really hurts.
 I am ashamed to be alive while someone like Jason is gone.
-I guess I am here to take on the anger and the shame and whatever else there is.
-You have put in the universe how you feel, and unfortunately it's not a "take back" situation, not that any of them would.
+I guess I am here to take on the anger, the shame, and whatever else there is.
+They put into the universe how they really feel, and unfortunately, it's not a "take back" situation —not that any of them would.
+It's not even the first time they have said something about how I "ruin everything."
+Only, the first time, they acted like they didn't mean it and just said it out of a moment of having too much to drink.
+As the saying goes "When someone shows you who they are, believe them the first time."

 Comments